cnti-testcatalog/testsuite/CONTRIBUTION_LADDER.md

 [Maintainers][https://github.com/cncf/cnf-testsuite/blob/main/MAINTAINERS.md#maintainers] are members with extra capabilities:

-* Be a [Code Owner](.github/CODEOWNERS) and have reviews automatically requested.
+* Be a [Code Owner](.github/CODEOWNERS) and have reviews automatically requested
-* Review pull requests.
+* Review pull requests
-* Merge pull requests.
+* Merge pull requests

 Maintainers also have additional responsibilities beyond just merging code:

-* Help foster a safe and welcoming environment for all project participants.
-  This will include understanding and enforcing our [Code of Conduct](code-of-conduct.md).
+* Help foster a safe and welcoming environment for all project participants This will include understanding and enforcing our [Code of Conduct](code-of-conduct.md)
-* Organize and promote pull request reviews, e.g. prompting community members, contributors, and other maintainers to review.
+* Organize and promote pull request reviews, e.g. prompting community members, contributors, and other maintainers to review
-* Triage issues, e.g. adding labels, promoting discussions, finalizing decisions.
+* Triage issues, e.g. adding labels, promoting discussions, finalizing decisions
-* Help organize our development meetings, e.g. schedule, organize and execute agenda.
+* Help organize our development meetings, e.g. schedule, organize and execute agenda

 We ask that Maintainers agree to and follow the [Reviewing Guide](REVIEWING.md).